The best things to do in Cairns; You cannot miss!

 Helicopter ride over the Great Barrier Reef

-If snorkeling or scuba diving isn’t for you, this doesn’t mean you have to miss out on the Great Barrier Reef, you can appreciate this natural beauty from the sky in a helicopter tour.
+If snorkelling or scuba diving isn’t for you, this doesn’t mean you have to miss out on the Great Barrier Reef, you can appreciate this natural beauty from the sky in a helicopter tour.
 Experience a scenic helicopter over several amazing Great Barrier Reef destinations close to Cairns and keep your eyes peeled for manta rays cruising through the shallow reef lagoons or even migrating whales at certain times of the year.

 No matter how novice you’re photography skills are you’ll be able to get some great insta shots and certainly make everyone jealous back home.
 A helicopter ride over the Great Barrier Reef is certainly one of the best things to do in Cairns.